angelguevara24/cyberbootcamp/Lectures/Week 12 - WebVuln/Day 2 - XSS/Activities/Stu_Reflected_XSS/README.md

 - Navigate to: <https://google-gruyere.appspot.com/{YOUR_GRUYERE_ID}/nonexistent>
   - What appears on the page here?
-  - Change `nonexistent` in the link to deliver the payload you used on DVWA.
+  - Change `nonexistent` in the link to deliver the payload you used on on the PortSwigger site.

 - Launch Burp Suite, and ensure that Interceptor is on.

 - Send the request to Repeater, and use it to deliver the same XSS payload.

+### Port Swigger Academy

+Navigate to https://portswigger.net/web-security/cross-site-scripting/reflected/lab-html-context-nothing-encoded and complete the lab **Reflected XSS into HTML content with nothing encoded.